rishabh-bansal/GitStart/README.md

 - Create a pull request
 - Star this repository
 - Wait for Pull Request to merge
-- Celebrate - you've done your first pull request!!
+- Celebrate - you've done your first pull request!!!

 Read about markdown syntax here